urbit/docs/tutorials/arvo/arvo.md

 ```

 Arvo pops the top `wire` off the duct and sends the given card back to the caller.

+Lastly, a `%unix` move is how Arvo represents communication from Unix, such as a
+network request or terminal input.

 ##### `card`s and `curd`s